swoppy/exchange/README.md

 ## Exchange
-Inspired from binance.com, will continue to build from front-end to back-end then maybe create another one my own.
+Binance clone (probably), will continue to build from front-end to back-end then maybe create another one my own.